Mork & Mindy: Premise and initial success

 Mork first appears in the Happy Days season five episode "My Favorite Orkan", which aired in February 1978, and is a take on the 1960s sitcom My Favorite Martian.
 The producers wanted to feature a spaceman to capitalize on the popularity of the recently released Star Wars film.
 Williams's character, Mork, attempts to take Richie Cunningham to his planet of Ork as a specimen, but he is foiled by Fonzie.
 In the initial broadcast, it turned out to be a dream of Richie's.
 However, when Mork proved popular, the syndicated version was re-edited with a scene filmed showing Mork erasing the experience from everyone's minds.

-The character of Mork was played by then-unknown Robin Williams, who impressed producer Garry Marshall with his quirky comedic ability as soon as they met.
+The character of Mork was played by then-unknown Robin Williams, who impressed producer Garry Marshall with his quirky comic ability as soon as they met.
 Dom DeLuise and Roger Rees were offered the role, but both passed.
 Richard Lewis and Jeff Altman were considered.
 When Williams was asked to take a seat at the audition, he sat on his head, and Marshall cast him on the spot, later wryly commenting that Williams was the only alien who auditioned.

-Mork & Mindy is set in Boulder, Colorado, in the then-present-day late 1970s and early 1980s, as opposed to the Happy Days setting of Milwaukee in the mid 1950s and early 1960s.
+Mork & Mindy is set in Boulder, Colorado, in the then-present-day late 1970s and early 1980s, as opposed to the Happy Days setting of Milwaukee in the mid-1950s and early 1960s.
 Mork explains to Richie that he is from the "future": the 1970s.